Can You Put Leave-In Conditioner On Dry Hair?

 - Observe what it does.

-- If your hair floats on top – you have low-porosity hair.
-If it sinks to the bottom of the glass – you have high porosity hair.
-If it sinks a little but hangs somewhere in the middle of the glass – you have medium porosity hair.
+- If your hair floats to the surface, you have low-porosity hair.
+If it sinks to the bottom of the glass, you have high porosity hair.

-Low porosity hair has the hardest time absorbing product, especially in a dry state.
 If you have low-porosity hair, you’ll probably notice that you’ll consistently get better results from using your leave-in conditioner while it’s still damp.

 Low-porosity hair is often deficient in keratin and other protein structures, so using a leave-in that contains proteins can be very helpful, too.